Femtech Presents Enticing Market Opportunity

 Per Frost and Sullivan’s description, the femtech market covers devices, diagnostics, products, software, services or any combination that meets women’s health needs.
 Under this definition, Frost & Sullivan has identified around 140 core companies globally, excluding more traditional women’s health drug developers.

 Taking out therapeutics, the femtech market is estimated to see annual revenues of $1bn by 2024 and be valued at around $10bn by 2025.
 Including pharma companies developing products for diseases affecting only women, market estimates are around $50bn by 2025.

 Christina Jenkins, host of the virtual salon discussion on 30 September, and venture partner for Portfolia’s FemTech and Active Aging and Longevity Funds, said that generally speaking femtech products and services must be unique to women but importantly should include diseases that disproportionately impact women.
 “Cardiovascular disease kills more women that breast cancer does, women are three times more likely to be diagnosed with an autoimmune disease, they are twice as likely to be diagnosed with Alzheimer’s disease or depression,” she noted.

-Jenkin’s noted that a combination of factors was fueling growth in femtech, such as a general dissatisfaction with health care.
+Jenkin’s noted that a combination of factors were fueling growth in femtech, such as a general dissatisfaction with health care.
 “What we pay for what we get in outcomes is not adequate – particularly in the US,” she said.
 Meanwhile, there has been an increase in the adoption of technological solutions globally, and greater understanding is evolving around the biological differences between men and women.
 There has been a realization more recently around “how little data and evidence we have about women specifically,” Jenkins said.
 “As we aspire to achieve personalized medicine, we are leaving out half of the global population.”

 Menopause and general wellness are among the largest areas in femtech for market growth opportunities.
 Areas like menstrual care have the most widely adopted solutions to date.
 “The takeaway is that there is room for everyone to grow, this is an underserved market and we are bringing it mainstream,” Jenkins said.